-Karen Cheung explores AAA’s collection of zines on the ongoing political movement in Hong Kong.
+Karen Cheung explores Asia Art Archive’s collection of zines on the ongoing political movement in Hong Kong.

-What are zines?
-I’ve always struggled to describe them—they can look like books or pamphlets, and are generally A5 or smaller, illustrated or handwritten or collage-y, but its appearance almost seems beside the point.
+How would you describe what zines are to someone who's never heard of them?
+They can look like books or pamphlets, and are generally A5 or smaller, illustrated or handwritten or collage-y, but its appearance almost seems beside the point.
 More significant is the subjective experience of a zine that’s particular to each of us: for me, reading a zine is like having a secret whispered into my ear as everyone else tears up the dance floor.
 Like rediscovering a forgotten cassette of music I made from when I was sixteen.
 Maybe I’m mistaking intimacy with an affectionate carelessness: the grammatical errors and typos, the sheets that are always hastily stapled together, corners protruding in all directions.
 Maybe that intimacy is intentional: many zines published either anonymously or under a nickname often detail a stranger’s deepest insecurities without ever revealing its author.
 But on a quiet winter night, in the solitude of my bedroom, reading zines always make me feel a little less alone.

 The definition of zines vary depending on who you ask.
 There are purists who claim that you can’t call a publication a “zine” if editors and designers were involved.
 I personally prefer the definition given by three zine librarians—Holly Callaghan, Nicola Cook, and Loesja Vigour—who were residents at AAA in 2019: as long as the maker calls it a zine, it’s a zine.
 (That said, Holly has also warned that brands and organisations sometimes “use zines for a quick diversity fix or some punk points” in her zine This is fake diy).